kerim2022/alx-backend-javascript/README.md

 + Your code should use the js extension
 + Your code will be tested using the [Jest Testing Framework](https://intranet.alxswe.com/rltoken/ECZpKsJ3fm1qRA7lDyhd_Q)
 + Your code will be analyzed using the linter [ESLint](https://intranet.alxswe.com/rltoken/Ttd9w5jERwTErJW3DDbVoQ) along with specific rules that we’ll provide
 + All of your functions must be exported
+## Setup
+### Install NodeJS 12.11.x
+(in your home directory):
+curl -sL https://deb.nodesource.com/setup_12.x -o nodesource_setup.sh
+sudo bash nodesource_setup.sh
+sudo apt install nodejs -y